mikef-nl/WinFCU/README.md

 #### library

-This folder contains the 3 DLL files which are used to build this version of WinFCU
+This folder contains the latest WinFCU images and the 3 DLL files used to build this version of WinFCU

 #### logo

 Contains the Total.Productions logo file in .png format

-#### program
+#### installer

-The WinFCU executable
+The WinFCU installer.
+Multiple installer versions can be found there including the Installer-Hash.txt file which contains the file hash values of the various versions

 ## Sources